-To manage your retargeting to keep from damaging your broad reach Facebook discovery campaign, you simply need to make sure that you’re running your broad reach ads to one landing page and your retargeting ads should not include anyone who has visited that page.
+To manage your retargeting to keep from damaging your broad reach Facebook discovery campaign, you simply need this.
+Make sure you’re running your broad reach ads to one landing page.
+Your retargeting ads should not include anyone who has visited that page.

 - Go to Ads Manager and create your dynamic ad or open an existing one.

-- In your Ad Set, find the Audience section and choose Retarget ads to people who interacted with your products on and off Facebook.
+- In your Ad Set, find the Audience section.
+Choose Retarget ads to people who interacted with your products on and off Facebook.

 - Select a retargeting option, update the corresponding number of days and choose the products to include.

 - Then choose Custom Combination.
 Here you can specify what audience interactions to include or exclude.
-For example, you could exclude people who visited the Facebook Broad Reach Discovery campaign’s landing page in the last 14 days.
+For example, you could exclude visitors to the Facebook Broad Reach Discovery campaign’s landing page in the last 14 days.

-- Then make sure that your conversion attribution window on the Facebook Broad Reach Discovery campaign is set to less time than the exclusion window you set for the retargeting ads.
+- Make sure your conversion attribution window on the Facebook Broad Reach Discovery campaign is set to less time than the exclusion window set for the retargeting ads.
 That way, you won’t confuse the ML training, but you can perhaps still recover that traffic after it has seen the retargeting ad.

 This is why sometimes you see me getting into Twitter fights with other Facebook Ads experts on social media

 Sorry, Charley, but you need to answer those $0.05 questions before you can spend a million. 🙂